Hi, I’m Lydia. I have a problem and I’m not ashamed to admit it.

 I’m addicted to scouting for locations.

-When I’m driving, I constantly look for interesting family photography locations near me.
-On bike rides, I send pins to myself when I pass a location with flowers or gorgeous trees.
-I scroll around the area on Google Maps, looking for evergreens, creeks, rivers, lakes, and beaches.
+I peruse my area on Google Maps, looking for evergreens, creeks, rivers, lakes, and beaches.
 I explore the back corners of parks, nature preserves, and grass trails on foot.
 I seriously never stop looking.

 Iowa has all four seasons, and the landscape changes throughout the year—as a result, there’s no such thing as a perfect location that looks good year-round.